WembassyCo/commerce-demo/README.md

 ### Let us set it up for you (and other stuff)

-If you’re a business and interested in having Acro Media setup the demo for you, or if you’d like to talk to us about something else, [contact us!](https://www.acromedia.com/contact-us)
+If you’re a business and interested in having Wembassy setup this site as a starter for your business, or if you’d like to talk to us about something else, [contact us!](https://www.wembassy.com/contact-us)

 ## Photo Credits